gizemayegul/hitmebabyonemoretime/README.md

 - If you finish the small circles you won! if they collapse you lose!

 ## MVP
+- Create a canvas on the game screen
 - Draw small circles
 - Draw big circles
 - Rotate the big circle